FuturePreHistory/operational-incompleteness/essay.md

 It is sufficient that:

-- the verification cost,
+- Verification cost
-- explanation cost,
+- Explanation cost
-- reproducibility burden,
+- Reproducibility burden
-- and energy requirements
+- Energy requirements

 exceed the observer’s available verification bandwidth and physical resource budget.